dowjones/distribucache/README.md

   - [Memory](https://github.com/dowjones/distribucache-memory-store)

-The cache can be used in various ways, ranging from the simplest get / set, to complex scenarious with watermarks for staleness and final expiration.
+The cache can be used in various ways, ranging from the simplest get / set, to complex scenarios with watermarks for staleness and final expiration.

 ## Usage